dgaydukov/cert-aws/sa/files/sa.md

         - Key: access_logs.s3.bucket
           Value: s3_bucket_location
 ```
-SSL pass through (you can configure elb not to terminate ssl traffic):
+TCP pass through (you can configure elb not to terminate ssl traffic):
 * ALB can use only HTTPS listener which terminate ssl traffic using custom certificate and pass http traffic further
 * NLB can use TCP/443 listener.
-In this case NLB won't terminate ssl connection but will just pass traffic further
+In this case NLB won't terminate ssl connection but will just pass traffic further (no need to provide server cert)
 Keep in mind that by using nlb you can't use: warmup, sticky sessions, path-based routing
+Yet you can use TLS with nlb in this case you have to provide server cert and your nlb would terminate ssl
 * classic load balancer can pass through https traffic
 Get client IP address:
 * by default ec2 would see IP address of elb, not of original user (`ServletRequest.getRemoteAddr` which return `RemoteAddr` from request)